4W4I5/Semester-5-Notes/CySec-2/CySec2 22 August, 2023.md

 	- High level tools are already available, a newbie can start by buying off tools off of the dark web
 - Availability and simplicity of attack tools
 	- A lot of the heavy work is handled by the tools themselves therefore aiding the complexity of the attacks

 #### Next-Gen attacks

 `Look at case study of DynDNS (Mirai malware).
 Write down a summary`
 - Botnet?
 It is a prog hidden within the device and running in the background, provides resources to the attacker using other people's devices
 	- Method of attack
 		- Scan
 			- Telnet scans
-			- Look for IoT devices to find a route to target machine (enduser)
+			- Look for IoT devices to find a route to target machine (end-user)
 		- Infection
 		- Control
 		- Attack

 #### Defining Information Security

 - Types of information protection
 	- Confidentiality
 		- Only authorized ppl have access to the data